 Those living in large towns and cities where only the glow of artificial light is visible overhead as a yellow hue often seek a naturally dark sky site.

-Such “dark sky” spots can offer not just a stunning landscape but a sanctuary at night for the visitor to enjoy a magical skyscape overhead where The Milky Way (which is the name for our home galaxy) can flow in all its glory.
-On a clear night in Ireland under a dark sky, you can see over 4,000 twinkling stars, planets such as Venus or Jupiter and even meteor showers and all with the unaided eye!
+Such “dark sky” spots can offer not just a stunning landscape but a nighttime sanctuary for visitors to enjoy a magical skyscape overhead where The Milky Way (the name of our home galaxy) flows in all its glory.
+On a clear night in Ireland under a dark sky, you can see over 4,000 twinkling stars, planets such as Venus or Jupiter and even meteor showers and with the unaided eye!

 For my part, I know nothing with any certainty

 but the sight of stars makes me dream…

 | Vincent Van Gogh